Monthly Archives: September 2019

 The simple, obvious, inefficient way to solve this is to call next_permutation() k times.
 But that results in O(n!), which is slow.
 It is also possible in O(n) time, which relies on cutting through the problem space for each digit. … Continue reading

-I find it simplifies the logic if I have a separate function for doing one layer at a time.
+Process using one layer at a time, starting from the outer layer.
 The fiddly bit is getting the matrix coordinates correct and I plan that up front taking out the complication of layers.
+Here is the code for the above … Continue reading